osbox68/Repo/06-Projects/05-Build-an-API/README.md

 Get some inspiration on how to prepare your own demo by familiarising yourself with previous projects.
 This is a super useful way to understand what makes a good user journey and pitch.
 There are many, many, many available to watch online.
 Browse through [previous demo days](https://www.youtube.com/playlist?list=PLkbmdtbypn7R_BN6nFX-XZc7uDyMSxhye) from your city and beyond 🚀

+During the demos, make sure that the team members who aren't presenting take notes on the feedbacks that the teaching team will be giving afterward.
+You'll need to have this in order to implement the feedbacks next week!